 Recommendations and full report.

-As part of this study, community meetings and an online survey were conducted to provide information to the public and gather community and stakeholder input.
+As part of this study, community meetings and an online survey were conducted in November 2019 to provide information to the public and gather community and stakeholder input.